EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 It is interesting to reflect on the fact that we are still considering a homogenous first order linear equation here, `d(phi) = 0` in 3 spatial dimensions.
 The only 'exotic' thing we have done is to consider high frequency waves in one of the spatial dimensions; its 'compactness' or lack thereof being a mere matter of convenience.

-Experimentally observing a levitating particle formed by some balance of internally recirculating neutrino-current excitatitions, balancing the effect of gravity, would be quite something; but if such compact dimensions exist in nature, is an open question, and even if they do and are stable, it would seem like quite the feat of experimental physics. [^superconductors]
+Experimentally observing a levitating particle formed by some balance of internally recirculating neutrino-current excitatitions, balancing the effect of gravity, would be quite something; but if such compact dimensions exist in nature, is an open question, and even if they do and are stable, it would seem like quite the feat of experimental physics.

-[^superconductors]: Perhaps a feat of experimental physics that has already been performed?
-Thinking about it some more, 'levitation' and 'disregard for gravity fields' are known experimental phenomena, as observed with supercooled magnets, or superfluids.
-Suggestively, these also occur as the spatial momentum of particles is annealed close to zero, as our power iteration does; however, we have not noticed any mechanisms for a sudden phase transition in this sense.

 However, we can observe all the same phenomena equally, both to fields over the even subalgebra, as well as the bivectors.
 They are a consequence of the compact dimension interacting with a potential, not of the mixing of multivector grades.